 A medical evaluation can be used to determine which type of melasma is present.
 Once the evaluation is performed, a patient can receive a proper diagnosis.
 The patient can then review treatment options for melasma.

 - Excess Sun Exposure: The sun’s ultraviolet (UV) rays affect cells that control pigment, and if a person spends too much time in the sun, he or she is susceptible to melasma.

 - Hormones: Research indicates that fluctuations in certain hormones can cause melasma; the condition has also been linked to the use of birth control pills or hormone replacement therapy.

 - Skin Color: Research shows that people with darker skin are more prone than others to melasma.

 - Skincare Products: A skincare product that irritates a person’s skin may cause melasma.

-If an individual believes he or she is dealing with melasma, there is no need to wait to address the problem.
-In this instance, an individual can meet with Dr. Babak Azizzadeh of the CENTER for Advanced Facial Plastic Surgery to receive an expert melasma treatment recommendation.
+For those who believe they are dealing with melasma, there is no need to wait to address the problem.
+In this instance, meet with Dr. Babak Azizzadeh of the CENTER for Advanced Facial Plastic Surgery to receive an expert melasma treatment recommendation.